 Led by Shohei Shigematsu of OMA, in collaboration with Artistic Director Ximena Caminos, The ReefLine masterplan brings together marine biologists, architects, engineers, and researchers to create a new kind of public infrastructure beneath the sea.

 This visionary project features the phased deployment of permanent underwater sculptures that function as hybrid coral reefs.
-Overseen by local aquaculturists from Coral Morphologic, these structures support coral regrowth while offering artistic and ecological value.
+Overseen by local aquaculturists from Coral Morphologic, these structures support coral growth while offering artistic and ecological value.

 The OMA masterplan follows the linearity of Miami Beach’s coastline, with installations located approximately 600 feet offshore.
 Phase 1 activates a site between the 200 and 500 blocks of Ocean Drive, previously permitted for hybrid reef use.
 Future phases are planned near key east-west access points and lifeguard stations to align with the city’s public infrastructure.
 Signage on land and docking points in the water will help visitors engage with this underwater cultural and ecological landmark.